brunozorzetto/silex-simple-app/README.md

-# A simple Silex application.
+# A simple Silex example.

 Use commands:
 - composer install